Zwiesel: Religions

-As early as in the year 1356, the place had an own pastoral worker who was subordinated as vicar to the priest of the town of Regen.
-In 1558 the branch was raised to the status of a parish.
-From 1962 there is also the Augustinian monastery Maria Trost (OSA) which was founded by monks of the Sudetenland and which belongs to the Vicariate of Vienna.
+As early as 1356, the area had its own pastoral worker who was subordinate to the vicar of Regen.
+In 1558 the church district, lacking its own administration, was raised to the status of parish.
+The Augustinian monastery Maria Trost (Order of Saint Augustine), founded by Sudeten German monks and belonging to the Vicariate of Vienna, has been located here since 1962.